 The law of jurisdiction and, in some situations, the judgment of the judge presiding over a case play a role in awarding attorney’s fees.
 The level of court in which the matter is tried does not always affect the award.
 Statutory fees may be awarded by a state court in cases involving federal laws or statutes, for example.
 Fee-shifting refers to the practice of requiring the losing party in a legal action to pay for the legal bills of the winning party.

-when are statutory fees paid in probate?
+When are statutory fees paid in probate?

 Statutory fees, also known as probate fees or probate costs, are fees that are assessed by the court for the administration of a probate estate.
 These fees are typically paid out of the assets of the estate, and are generally due when the estate is being settled.